 Can You Afford to Hire Hammack Law Firm?

 All victims of wrongful death in South Carolina deserve legal help.
 This belief is one reason why our attorneys work for contingency fees.
 Rather than charging clients an hourly or flat rate, we make our fees contingent on a case’s success.
 If we secure compensation for you, we receive a fee.
 If we don’t, you don’t owe us anything for our services.

 Yes, you can afford to hire Hammack Law Firm.

 Let Our Attorneys Help You Fight for Justice for Your Loved One

 You may be entitled to receive a financial settlement for the loss of your loved one.
 Whether you decide to file a wrongful death claim or lawsuit, our team can help you build your case.
 We can help you fight to hold the at-fault party accountable for their negligence, which could potentially make South Carolina safer for others.

 When you are ready to start preparing your lawsuit, our Spartanburg wrongful death lawyers are ready to offer support and guidance.
-Call (864) 326-3333 to reach a case review member at Hammack Law Firm today.
+Call (864) 326-3333 to complete a FREE consultation with Hammack Law Firm today.